naarayanaaa/sleepdisorderclassification/README.md

       completed = subprocess.run(cmd, check=True)
   ```

   Because the scripts create `.done` markers and skip completed work, re-running the cell resumes from the first unfinished subject or embedding batch instead of recomputing everything.
+The embedding script also initialises the `sleepfm` namespace when the repository is present locally (even if it has not been `pip install`ed), so the same cell works in environments where the upstream codebase simply lives next to these helpers.

 ## Extending the Toolkit